 Pebbles had come from what was probably an abusive environment as she has two scars across her forehead between her eyes, probably smacked with something hard because of her barking, which we had come to know as her cry for attention.
 She was placed in another adopted home before us but was returned because the people said she had growled at one of their children (guess they didn't know newfs <vbg>, their loss, my gain!).

-I was so grateful to rescue I developed this web site as my contribution to help Newf Rescue efforts; to try and give back to the program what I was so blessed to received from them, Pebbles .
+I was so grateful to rescue that I developed this web site as my contribution to help Newf Rescue efforts; to try and give back to the program what I was so blessed to have received from them...
+Pebbles.
 I chose Pebbles as the mascot for the Newf Rescue logo and the recognition and exposure which was so badly needed for rescue efforts has helped thousands of rescues on a national basis since then.
 Throughout the years, Pebbles was a very big part of our fostering and has always been a great judge of character with all the rescues that came through our door.
 This web site assists all the regional rescue clubs.
 The site generates a tremendous exposure to the rescue cause and is recognized on a national level.
 Adoption inquiries are continually received from throughout the United States on a daily basis, benefiting all the NCA recognized regional rescue clubs.
 Over 90% of the applications received are referred by an Internet search.
 As a result of these spectacular numbers, Newf Rescue has placed Newfs with close to 80% of the online adoption requests received.
 Now that's exposure!

 Pebbles has always been a very agile, vibrant and boisterous newfy with an immense personality and vigor for life.
 She absolutely loves parades... the excitement of a crowd of people and noise just thrills Pebbles, she's definitely a "party-gal".
 We've never met a male newf that hasn't fallen head over heels for her and she has always had the ability to talk with (not to) humans with her soulful eyes.